Parataisa/Perf-or-comp/03/Barbist_03.md

 #### Note
 - ip addr show eth0 | grep 'inet ' | awk '{print $2}' | cut -d/ -f1(for geting the ip address)
 - build.sg can be used to build the different versions of profiling(build.sh gprof/tracy/both) if no argument is passed it builds the default version
+- Each profiling type will be build in there own folder(build, build_gprof, build_tracy)
 - Not the full flat profile is shown here, some functions are omitted for better readability

 ### Program Parameter